boderg/the-bread-shed/README.md

 ## UX

-- The design was created as a series of wireframes covering mobile, tablet and desktop to outlay the initial design thoughts and layout.
+- The design for The Bread Shed site was created as a series of wireframes covering mobile, tablet and desktop to outlay the initial design thoughts and layout.
-- It was designed with ease of use in mind and mobile use at the forefront.
+- The Bread Shed website was designed with ease of use in mind and mobile use at the forefront.
 This is so users can view what is on offer while out and about or not near to a computer.
-- Once the wireframe was created, the web pages were built with a clean look and ease of navigation in mind, so you are never more than two clicks from a menu.
+- Once the wireframes for The Bread Shed website were created, the web pages were built with a clean look and ease of navigation in mind, so you are never more than two clicks from a menu.

 ### Colour Scheme